Socialism in Acts

 next Jubilee”.
 In fact, in Paul’s later epistles, he encouraged the

-Christians not even to marry because the time of the parousia was so
+Christians not even to marry because the time of the Parousia was so

 close.
 This of course is something that Jesus warned about in Matthew